 If you would like to only select a filtered list of CIs from the selected table, then select the option Open selected table to set and save filter to save and select the filter in the next field.
 Note: The filter option will appear only after you set the table value.
 Also, you will need to manually select the saved filter name to apply the filter for your provisioning.

-The ability to provision a single CI along with its dependencies based on the configuration is now available within the same UI.
+You can provision a single CI along with its dependencies based on the configuration within the same user interface.
 Select the Provisioning single CI along with its dependencies checkbox, and then select the CI that you would like to provision with its dependencies, matching the CI classification set above.

 Users can do bulk and single CI provisioning at the same time through the same configuration.